rjarratt/Route20/README.md

 1. Features
 1. Runs on Windows either as a Windows Service, or as a console program.
-1. Runs on Linux as a daemon.
+1. Runs on Linux and FreeBSD as a daemon.
 1. Full routing capability, so it avoids broadcasting all routing messages to entire network and kills looping packets.
 1. Supports Ethernet (using pcap/winpcap).
 1. Supports Johnny's bridge.
 You can now have multiple bridge connections to Johnny and direct to other people without creating loops.